christinasherpa24/SONIC/README.md

 ## Purpose

-The purpose of this package is to provide information about the countries of the world.
-The functions serve two purposes.
-First, gain information about a specific country.
-Second, gain information about a specific issue for all countries (ex: abortion access or environmental issues).
+The purpose of this package is to provide information about different countries around the world.
+It includes data on various aspects of each country, such as the LGBTQ acceptance rate, COVID statistics, and Olympic participation.
+Users can use the package’s functions to search for specific countries and learn more about them.

 ## Target